Declutter your home and your mind with these tips and strategies

 How to Declutter Your Garage and Car

 Make sure your labeled bins are empty and ready to use.
 Next, go ahead and categorize items by these bins.
-For instance, you can donate old appliances, sports equipment, or never-used tools.
-While rusty car parts, broken items, or junk can be purged.
+For instance, you can donate old appliances, sports equipment, or never-used tools and purge rusty car parts, broken items, or junk.
 Look into responsibly recycling these items or if your city has bulk pickup days.

 For anything you’re keeping, go ahead and place them in these categories: